Sync-CAPACITI/Spring_Bank_Management_System/README.md

 Users can create a new account by filling out a form with their personal details (e.g., name, account type, initial deposit).
 The system will automatically save the details to the database.

 Example:
-- Navigate to the "Create Account" page.
+- Navigate to the Dashboad page.
-- Enter your name, select an account type (Checking or Savings), and input your initial deposit.
+- Enter your name, select an account type (Checking or Savings).
 - Click "Create Account" to finalize the process.

 ### 2. **Viewing Account Details**

 Once logged in, users can view their account details, including the type of account, current balance, and recent transactions.
-This page will display a list of accounts associated with the user.
+This page will display a list of accounts associated with the user in different cards styles.

 Example:
-- Go to the "My Accounts" page to view your accounts and balances.
+- Go to the Dashboard page to view your accounts and balances.

 ### 3. **Logging In and Authentication**

 Upon registration, users can log in using their credentials (username and password).
-After successful login, a **JWT token** will be issued, which the user can use to make authenticated API requests.
+After successful registration, a **JWT token** will be issued, which the user can use to make authenticated API requests.

-Example:
-- After logging in, the system will issue a JWT token.
-This token should be included in the header for all subsequent requests to access secured endpoints.

 ### 4. **Transferring Funds Between Accounts**